 Out of all the options available today for curing the prolapse of the abdominal organs yoga has been found to leave the longest lasting results.
 The flow of the movements of the yoga techniques especially of certain yoga asana is designed to stretch and strengthen the muscles and ligaments that hold the abdominal organs in place.
 The cavity of the abdominal region is the area in the body which is supported by the skeletal system only from behind; the front wall is a just a multilayered corset of interwoven muscles bereft of any bony support.
 Moreover the urogenital system, the uterus, intestines, stomach, spleen, liver, the kidneys and the rectum are all resting in this region itself.
 Yoga for the health of large intestine benefits the abdominal prolapse to a great extent.

 The health of these vital organs remains at the mercy of factors like general posture, strength of the associated muscle groups, age, and gravity.
 Taking care of the strength of the associated muscles only will automatically arrest the remaining three.
 Out of all the available options of exercise the mode in which yoga poses to cure prolapse operate on the body has been found to be the most muscle friendly.
-Yoga is more effective than any other form of exercise.
 Talk of prolapse and yoga is the fittest response, because the mode in which yoga works is an overall workout for the body; it strengthen against the resistance created by it in one's own body, by creating isometric tension within the muscles and by enhancing the endurance of the muscle groups held in particular yoga pose.